TheNetworkGuy/netbox-zabbix-sync/README.md

 NETBOX_TOKEN="secrettoken"
 ```
 ### Netbox custom fields
-Use the following custom fields in Netbox:
+Use the following custom fields in Netbox (if you are using config context for the template information then the zabbix_template field is not required):
 ```
 * Type: Integer
 * Name: zabbix_hostid